OOP2018/contacts-lite/README.md

 ```

 The class `util.PropertyManager` reads this configuration file and creates a Java Properties object, containing key-value pairs from the file.
-To make the application portable, it searches for the properties file on the application classpath.
+To make the application portable, PropertyManager searches for the properties file on the application classpath.
 By putting `contacts.config` in the src directory, it will be copied to the `bin` directory during project build.

 The property names can be anything you like; this example uses the standard names from JDBC: